-God has spoken; and mankind, made in the very image of the divine Being, likewise has the ability to speak.
+God has spoken.
+Mankind, made in his very image, likewise has the ability to speak.
 Of the millions of biological creatures that adorn this planet, only humans have the ability to communicate through verbalized speech.
-Clearly, “speech” is a very special gift from the Creator.
+Clearly, speech is a very special gift from the Creator.

 The Fountain of Sweet and Bitter

 No man has the ability to control his words entirely.
 The tongue is a force either for blessing or cursing.
 It is a life-long challenge to magnify the former, and attempt to eliminate the latter.
 In this study, we will briefly address some of the ways the gift of speech can either bless or curse.

 A Proper Use of the Gift of Speech

-As one considers the “gift of speech,” he might initially contemplate the proper use of this endowment.
+As one considers the gift of speech, he might initially contemplate the proper use of this endowment.

 He is “worthy to be praised” (Psa.
 18:3), and the words of our mouths, coupled with the mediations of our hearts, ought to be aimed at being acceptable unto him (Psa.
 19:14).

 Jesus, in the model prayer, framed the address to God in this fashion: “Our Father in the heavens, Hallowed be your name” (Mt.
 6:9).
 The expression “hallowed” suggests the idea of holding in reverence, treating as holy (cf. Isa.
 8:13; 29:23; Ezek.
 36:23; 1 Pet.
 3:15).
 The phrase reflects a form of praise.

 Furthermore, the apostle declared that sacred wisdom was made known by means of the spoken word, as conveyed through the apostles and others who possessed the means of divine revelation.
 This matter is discussed quite comprehensively in 1 Corinthians 2.
 Note the repeated emphasis on “words” and “speech” in this segment of the letter.

-Third, there is also power in speech to bless our fellows in a great variety of ways.
+Third, there is also power in words to bless our friends and neighbors in a great variety of ways.
 By words we have the power to edify (build up), to exhort, and to console our brothers in Christ (1 Cor.
 14:3).
-Through speech we may lovingly reprove, rebuke, and exhort, with longsuffering and teaching (2 Tim.
+Through speech, we may lovingly reprove, rebuke, and exhort, with longsuffering and teaching (2 Tim.
 4:2).
 We may offer words of comfort in troubling times (1 Thes.
 4:18).

 What a challenge it is to use our power of speech in a fashion that is helpful to others and glorifying to God.